Mike Kreidler

-Myron Bradford Kreidler (born September 28, 1943) is an American physician and politician serving his sixth term as the eighth Washington Insurance Commissioner.
+Myron Bradford Kreidler (born September 28, 1943) is an American physician and politician who previously served as the eighth Washington Insurance Commissioner.
 A member of the Democratic Party, he previously served one term in the Congress, representing Washington's 9th congressional district.

 Education and early career

-Kreidler holds a bachelor's degree and a doctor of optometry from Pacific University in Forest Grove, Oregon.
-After his US Army service as an optometry officer, he earned a master of public health degree in health administration from the UCLA School of Public Health.
+Kreidler holds a bachelor's degree from Pacific University in Forest Grove, Oregon.
+After his US Army service as an optometry officer, he earned a doctor of optometry and a master of public health degree in health administration from the UCLA School of Public Health.

 He was employed as an optometrist by Group Health Cooperative of the Puget Sound in the Olympia clinic for twenty years.
 In 1973, he won a seat on the North Thurston School Board.
 He also served in the Washington State Legislature for 16 years.